Finkeldie/Idle-Champions/docfiles/setting-up-a-gem-farm.md

 You may also have less reliable offline stacking if you reduce the number too much.

+### Maximum time (ms) script will wait for Dash (0 disables)

+Most people can leave this as the default.
+This can be set to 0 when you are using enough potions to ensure that you have 10x acceleration at all times.

+### Briv Jump Timer (ms)

+This value no longer exists in the latest GUI and this entry will be removed when the screenshot is updated.

 ### Enable server calls to buy and open chests during stack restart?

 If this is unchecked, none of the boxes below will have any effect.